 When you decide to move to a new country it might be based on the fact that some of your friends or family members has been already living there.
 That gives you a pleasant feeling of having a familiar face around you.
 That person can show you the neighborhood, help you to settle and also, introduce you to people who can become your friends, too.
 What if you don’t know a single pair of eyes and you suffer from the lack of social life?

 First of all, don’t be afraid to rebuild your fellowships.
 Building a new circle of friends is challenging.
-It is also adventurous a strenghtening, though.
+It is also adventurous a strenghthening, though.
 New people give you new opinions, new lifestories, moves your life to a new dimension.
 Besides, if you make it you will know you can start again anywhere in the world, in case you would like to try living in another country one day.

 Many people come to a new country with their partner who got a job or was born there.
-In the early days of living abroad, you stick together, exploring the new enviroment and enjoying your new expat life.
+In the early days of living abroad, you stick together, exploring the new environment and enjoying your new expat life.
 But sooner or later, you need to spend your time also with somebody else.
 It’s natural and wonderful having each other to enjoy upcoming adventures but it’s not healthy to be dependant on your partner.
-Don’t lose your independence just becuase you’ve changed a country.
+Don’t lose your independence just because you’ve changed a country.
 If you feel isolated, lonely and bored at the time when your partner is at work just rush out to the street and meet new souls!

 Follow your interests